 The California native...

 ...has been praised for her “dancer’s grace, mercurial wit, and vibrant soprano tone” (Opera News).
 The 2018-2019 season will see her reprise the role of The Queen of the Night in The Magic Flute with Toledo Opera as well as with Opera Grand Rapids.
-She will also make company debuts with Arizona Opera in the role of Barbarina (Le Nozze di Figaro) and with Tulsa Opera singing Zerlina in Don Giovanni as well as Water in Rachel Portman’s The Little Prince for which women will hold both posts of director and conductor.
+She will also make company debuts with Arizona Opera (Le Nozze di Figaro) and with Tulsa Opera singing Zerlina in Don Giovanni as well as Water in Rachel Portman’s The Little Prince for which women will hold both posts of director and conductor.
 She will also join Laurant Pelly’s iconic production of Cendrillon at the Lyric Opera of Chicago.

 In the 2017-2018 season Miss McIntyre performed with the San Francisco Symphony as Pamina and Die Königin der Nacht in selections from Die Zauberflöte at Stern Grove.
 She also presented the Wolf Italienisches Liederbuch and Strauss’ Brentano Lieder in concerts under the auspices of the San Francisco Opera Center.
 In New York City, she made her role debut as Lauretta in Gianni Schicchi with ARE Opera and she finished the season at Santa Fe Opera covering Najade in Tim Albery’s production of Ariadne auf Naxos.

 Some career highlights include critical acclaim for her portrayal of Andromède in the American premiere of Ibert’s Persée et Andromède which made the New York Times “Best Classical Music of 2016;” her professional debut as the Amore in Gluck’s Orfeo ed Euridice alongside Anthony Roth Costanzo and Kiera Duffy in an installment of “Orphic Moments” with Brooklyn’s National Sawdust Theater under the baton of Matthew Aucoin; as well as performing in the west coast premiere of Jonathan Scheffer’s Blood on the Dining Room Floor (Rose 1) at age 19.